JSMarsh813/Reference/projects/ppt/tpn-dev-journal-6.md

 ---

-I finished my component with the rank titles!
+I finished my component that has the rank titles!

 If they have more points than 40, then it defaults to the "A good Pupper title".